degvor/degvor/README.md

 ### Hi there 👋, I'm Andrii Yushchenko

-I am a **Data Scientist** and **R&D Specialist** passionate about extracting meaningful insights from complex datasets and building scalable software solutions[cite: 3, 12, 14].
+I am a **Data Scientist** and **R&D Specialist** passionate about extracting meaningful insights from complex datasets and building scalable software solutions.

 - 🔭 **I’m currently working on:** R&D optimization and Data Science at **OpalData**.
 - 🎓 **Education:** Pursuing a Bachelor's degree in **Software Engineering** at the National Technical University of Ukraine "Kyiv Polytechnic Institute".